Emilia Anundi OKM 2023

 The 2025 grants focus on cultural diversity.
 Grants can be applied for to support the safeguarding of intangible cultural heritage as part of activities that promote cultural diversity among various heritage communities and/or the self-directed work of cultural minorities on intangible heritage.
 The aim of the grant is to promote intercultural dialogue, the participation of cultural minorities in the safeguarding of intangible cultural heritage and the implementation of cultural rights.

 Grants may be applied for by associations, municipalities, foundations, limited liability companies and other legal entities.
 Grants are not awarded in the form of scholarships to individuals.
-This appropriation is not intended to cover operating grants or the purchase of equipment.
-The sum of the grant awarded is considered on a case-by-case basis.
-The aim of the grant is cofinance part of the total costs of the project.

-Grants can be applied for in the central government’s joint Applyforgrants.fi service.
-The call for applications and the guidelines and conditions for applying will be published in the service before the application period begins.
-Log in to the service by using the Suomi.fi credentials provided by the Digital and Population Data Services Agency.
+Grants can be applied for through the central government’s joint service, Applyforgrants.fi.
+The call for applications, along with detailed guidelines and terms, will be published in the service before the application period begins.

-For specific questions regarding applying for the grant, please contact: Senior Adviser Eija Liukkonen, tel. +358 (0)295 33 6009, firstname.lastname@museovirasto.fi
+For specific questions regarding applying for the grant, please contact: museoavustus(at)museovirasto.fi

-For information on the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage: Senior Adviser Leena Marsio, tel. +358 (0)295 33 6017, firstname.lastname@museovirasto.fi
+For information on specific questions on this grant: Senior Adviser Leena Marsio, tel. +358 (0)295 33 6017, firstname.lastname@museovirasto.fi